willdurand/willdurand.github.io/_posts/2021-02-02-rebasing-without-git-rebase.md

     $ git pull origin main
     ```

-2. "rename" the branch to rebase to `feature-branch-2` by creating a temporary
+2. "rename" the branch to rebase to `feature-branch-2`:
-   branch:

     ```text
     $ git checkout feature-branch
-    $ git checkout -b feature-branch-2
+    $ git branch --move feature-branch-2
     ```

-3. (safely) delete the branch `feature-branch`:
+3. recreate the branch `feature-branch` based on the main branch:

     ```text
-    $ git branch -D feature-branch
-    ```

-4. recreate the branch `feature-branch` based on the main branch:

-    ```text
     $ git checkout main
     $ git checkout -b feature-branch
     ```

-5. `git merge` the temporary branch **with squash**:
+4. `git merge` the temporary branch **with squash**:

     ```text
     $ git merge --squash feature-branch-2
     ```

-6. Now, commit and force push `feature-branch` to update the Pull/Merge Request
+5. Now, commit and force push `feature-branch` to update the Pull/Merge Request
    🎉 The temporary branch can be safely deleted at this point.

 That's it!
 Note that some of the commands above could be combined to be more